HFF-Git/VCPU-32/VCPU-32-Documentation/VCPU-32-Architecture-and-Instruction-Set.md

 #### Description

 The ITLB instruction inserts a translation into the instruction or data TLB.
 The virtual address is encoded in "a" for the segment register and "b" for the offset.

 The "T" bit specifies whether the instruction or the data TLB is addressed.
 A value of zero references the instruction TLB, a value of one refers to the data TLB.
 The "r" register contains the TLB information data.
-The "A" bit selects among the two words needed to fill in the data for the TLB.
-A value of one will fill in a part of the physical page number.
-A value of zero will fill in the remaining address portion and the protection and access rights information.
-With the second instruction, i.e. A being zero, the entry is also marked valid.

 #### Argument Word Layout